-The First Meeting Should Be Short
+2. The First Meeting Should Be Short

-Release the Hound
+3. Release the Hound

 After several face-to-face meetings and only after both the dog and cat seem happy and relaxed around each other, you can start letting your dog loose while the cat is around.
 If possible keep your dog’s leash attached and dragging on the floor, just in case anything happens you will want to be able to gain control of the situation ASAP.
 Just like with step 2, start this new process slowly.
 Only allow the dog to roam free for short periods of time, gradually increasing as both animals grow accustomed to each other.
-Again, you’re almost repeating the previous step just with the added twist of a dog that has been let off their leash.
+Again, you’re almost repeating the previous step just with the added twist of a dog that has been let off its leash.
 During this time keep a close lookout for any signs of aggression, anxiety or hostility from either animal and do not allow any unsupervised interactions between them just yet.

-Begin Unsupervised Interactions
+4. Begin Unsupervised Interactions

 This is the final step, and without a doubt the one that will potentially cause you the most stress.
 Only proceed to this step once you’re able to keep both animals loose and supervised for significant periods of time.
 Moving from step 3 to step 4 may take upwards of a month or more before both you and the animals are truly comfortable with this last step.
 Start with low increments of time, maybe just 10 minutes or so.
 Simply just step outside the room for 10 minutes to begin with.
-Stay close and if possible within ear-shot.
-That way if you hear anything that sounds problematic you’re able to make a quick entrance.
+Stay close and if possible within earshot.
+That way if you hear anything that sounds problematic, you’re able to make a quick entrance.

 If everything goes well for this first time, begin gradually increasing your time away.
 Start going for a walk or a quick trip to the store and attempt to gauge the reactions of both animals once you return.
 Do they seem afraid of each other?
 Are there any signs of conflict between them?
-If you answered yes to any of these questions it is best to return to step 3, and potentially bring in an outside trainer to assist.
+If you answered yes to any of these questions, it is best to return to step 3, and potentially bring in an outside trainer to assist.